pedrominicz/tt/README.md

 - Self types
   - Self Types for Dependently Typed Lambda Encodings

+### Impredicativity and Proof Irrelevance in the Calculus of Constructions

+I am not fond of infinite universe hierarchies.
+I would rather have an impredicative universe.
+However, [`impredicative polymorphism /\ excluded middle /\ large elimination -> false`][3].

+- [Axiom K][4]
+- Calculus of Inductive Constructions
+  - [Coq][5]
+  - [Lean][6]
+- The Implicit Calculus of Constructions as a Programming Language with Dependent Types

+Note that `impredicative polymorphism /\ excluded middle -> proof irrelevance`.

 ### A Subset of Twelf's Grammar

     decl ::= id : term.